TimothyAlexisVass/cash-register-cli/README.md

 * RSpec 3.12.0 < 4.0

 ### Preliminary modifications
+* Add/replace products in `data/products.json`, which will be loaded into memory when the application starts.
 * Additional discount rules can be added to the Discounts module in `lib/discounts.rb`.

 ### Installation